graphql/graphql.github.io/src/content/faq/General.md

 layout: faq
 category: General
 permalink: /faq/
-questions: Why should I use GraphQL?,Is GraphQL a database language like SQL?,Does GraphQL replace REST?,How can I learn GraphQL?,Is GraphQL frontend or backend?,Does GraphQL replace Redux or other state management libraries?,Is GraphQL only for React or JavaScript developers?,What is a GraphQL client and why would I use one?,What is the GraphQL Foundation?,How can I contribute to the GraphQL specification?
+questions: Why should I use GraphQL?,Is GraphQL a database language like SQL?,Does GraphQL replace REST?,How can I learn GraphQL?,Is GraphQL frontend or backend?,Is GraphQL only for React or JavaScript developers?,What is a GraphQL client and why would I use one?,Is GraphQL owned by Facebook?,What is the GraphQL Foundation?,How can I contribute to the GraphQL specification?
 ---

 ## Why should I use GraphQL?